There are two prizes awarded for papers published in Review of Finance: the Spängler IQAM Prize and the Pagano and Zechner Prize.

 - Peter Bossaerts, Cary Frydman, and John Ledyard for The Speed of Information Revelation and Eventual Price Quality in Markets with Insiders: Comparing Two Theories

-- Laurent Bach Are Small Businesses Worthy of Financial Aid?
+- Laurent Bach for Are Small Businesses Worthy of Financial Aid?
 Evidence from a French Targeted Credit Program

 - Francesco Franzoni, Evgeny Lyandres, David Schoenherr